mdsol/appconnect-ios/README.md

 ### Using self-registration and data capture functionality

-1. User with valid api token, you can register a user.
+1. Uses the in-app registartion to enroll a new user.
-2. After registration user can upload different type of files.
+2. Login with the user created above.

-> Demo app shows an Image Capture form that let the user take a picture or load an image  from library and save it to AWS S3.
+3. Demo app shows an Image Capture form to take a picture or load an image, which will be uploaded to AWS S3

 # Using the API in your own application #